projectacrn/acrn-hypervisor/doc/tutorials/using_zephyr_as_uos.rst

       $ sudo ./launch_zephyr.sh

-   Then Zephyr will boot up automatically.
+   Then Zephyr will boot automatically.
 You will see a console message from the hello_world sample application:

    .. code-block:: console